MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/admin-life-events.md

 [!INCLUDE [PEAP](../includes/peap-2.md)]

-Administrators are permitted to make changes in the Life Event plan selections based on the configuration setting.
-Under Human Resource Parameters, you can make configurations to allow the administrators to be completely unlimited in making changes in the plan selections and possible to restrict the admin fully, if that is desired.
+Administrators can update the **Life event options** based on configuration setting.
+On the **Human resource parameters** page, you can configure parameters to allow administrators to make changes in plan selections.
+It is also possible to restrict the admin fully.

-In the Human Recourse Parameters, you have the option to set up Plan Change Restrictions for the Confirmed Plans and Life events options.
+On the **Human resources parameters** page, you have the option to set up **Plan change restrictions** for the **Confirmed plans** and **Life event options**.

-If the ‘Confirmed Plans’ switch is enabled, admin cannot make changes unless an enrollment period (like open enrollment, new hire enrollment period, or life event enrollment period) is active.
-If disabled, changes can be made at any time.
+If the **Confirmed plans** option is selected, changes can't be made unless an enrollment period (like open enrollment, new hire enrollment period, or life event enrollment period) is active.
+If this option is not selected, changes can be made at any time.

-If the ‘Life Event Options’ switch is enabled, plan changes during a life event are restricted by the life event options defined on the plan type.
-If disabled, changes are permitted to plan selections during a life event.
+If **Life event options** is selected, plan changes during a life event are restricted by the life event options defined on the plan type.
+If not selected, changes are permitted to plan selections during a life event.

 ## Set Plan change restrictions

-Benefits management workspace --> Links -- > Human resource Parameters --> Benefits Management
+On the **Human resource parameters** page, on the **Benefits management** tab, the following fields are available:

 | Field |  Description|
 |-------|-------------|
-|**Confirmed Plans**| Select this option if changes to a plan are not allowed unless an enrollment period is active.
+|**Confirmed plans**| Select this option if changes to a plan are not allowed unless an enrollment period is active.
 If this option is not selected, changes can be
 made at any time.|
-|**Life Event options**|Select this option if the plan changes during a life event are restricted by the life event options defined on the plan type.
+|**Life event options**|Select this option if the plan changes during a life event are restricted by the life event options defined on the plan type.
 If this option is
 not selected, plan selections can be changed during a life event.|